 3. Treasury Inflation Protected Securities (TIPS)

 The U.S. government finances its debt by issuing Treasurys.
-When you buy Treasurys, you’re investing in bonds backed by the “full faith and credit of the U.S. government.”
+When you buy Treasury bonds, you’re investing in treasury bonds backed by the “full faith and credit of the U.S. government.”
 Unless the federal government defaults on its debt for the first time in history, investors get paid.